dcasati/kubernetes-the-hard-way/docs/04-certificate-authority.md

 ## Copy the files to the Jumpbox

 We will copy these files now to our jumpbox and from there we will distribute them to the proper nodes.
-Before you start the copy, connect to the jumpbox and create the following directories `workers` and `controllers`:
+Before you start the copy, connect to the jumpbox and create the following directories `workers`, `controllers` and `kube-proxy`:

 Get the public IP of our jumpbox: